 Your enterprise business needs a new website and someone suggests WordPress.
 You’ve heard of it before but you’ve got some doubts.
 Can WordPress really handle your requirements?
 Can WordPress power your enterprise website?

-WordPress is the top ranking CMS today and powers and impressive 25% of the web (and growing).
-60% of all websites with a Content Management System (CMS) are built on WordPress.
+WordPress is the top ranking CMS today and powers an impressive 28% of the web (and growing).
+60% of all websites with a content management system (CMS) are built on WordPress.
 The stats that demonstrate the dominance of WordPress speak for themselves and you can find more in our infographic.

 WordPress is trusted by many enterprise companies, here are just a few: